21 Ways To Save Water and Money

 1. Do not run water unnecessarily while brushing your teeth or washing the car.

 2. Turn off faucets while you shampoo or shave.
-This will save between 150 and 300 gallons, respectively, per month.
+This could save as much as 150 and 300 gallons, respectively, per month.

 3. Only run dishwashers and washing machines with full loads, using the shortest cycle necessary.